BrianMehrman/bing-ads/README.md

 [![Gem Version](https://img.shields.io/gem/v/bing-ads.svg)](https://rubygems.org/gems/bing-ads)
 [![Build Status](https://travis-ci.org/FindHotel/bing-ads.svg?branch=master)](https://travis-ci.org/FindHotel/bing-ads)

+PLEASE DO NOT USE THIS GEM!

+This Fork is an attempt to fix the gem.
+It includes some changes from: https://github.com/adwyze/bing-ads

 # Bing::Ads

 A Ruby client for Bing Ads API that includes a proxy to all Bing Ads API web services and abstracts low level details of authentication with OAuth.